unisteven/scala-learning-project/README.md

 # My journey to learning scala
-This document will describe my learning process about learning a new programming paradigm and language.
+This document will describe my learning process about a new programming paradigm and language.

 ## Getting down the basics

-In order to get to know the language i'd have to start by gathering information about the basic features of the Scala language.
+In order to get to know the language I'd have to start by gathering information about the basic features of the Scala language.
 I'd like to get started with some key concepts such as functions, system functions(print text), loops, arrays and testing.

 ###Functions

-just like any new programming language or framework the first thing to do is obviously making an `Hello world` program.
+Just like any new programming language or framework the first thing to do is obviously making an `Hello world` program.

 ```Scala
 object Main {